cwdeee/trust-network-guidelines/docs/materials.md

 - Consonant-vowel structure: Pseudowords that contain unusual consonant or vowel clusters should be avoided.
 One way to do this is to ensure that the CV structure is identical to the words used in the experiment.
 - N-gram frequency: The inclusion of (many) rare letters (e.g., "Q", "X") will make pseudowords less word-like.
 The same goes for multi-letter clusters such as bigrams or trigrams (e.g., the bigram "XQ" or trigram "XQA").
 Information about n-gram frequency can be obtained from WordGen ([Duyck et al., 2004](https://doi.org/10.3758/BF03195595)).
 - Orthographic Levenshtein Distance (OLD) 20 ([Yarkoni et al., 2008](https://doi.org/10.3758/PBR.15.5.971))
 - Morphological complexity: The morphological structure of words should match that of the words in the experiment.
-ADD RESOURCES
 - Visual-Orthographic characteristics like the orthographic prediction error ([Gagl et al., 2020](https://doi.org/10.1016/j.neuroimage.2020.116727), [Fu & Gagl, 2025](https://doi.org/10.1162/jocn_a_02301)) or Optimal Transport measures ([Taylor et al., 2025](http://doi.org/10.1101/2024.11.11.622929))

 ### How to create non-words